codequester/kafka-connect-oracle-error/README.md

     ```
     kafka-connect/jars
     ```
-2. Start Zookeeper by entering
+2. go into Project root and start Zookeeper by entering
     ```
     docker-compose up -d zookeeper
     ```